NVIDIA/nim-anywhere/README.md

 ## Python Environment Packages

 This project uses one Python environment at `/usr/bin/python3` and dependencies are managed with `pip`.
-Becuse all development is done inside a container, any changes to the Python environment will be ephemeral.
+Because all development is done inside a container, any changes to the Python environment will be ephemeral.
 To permanently install a Python package, add it to the [`requirements.txt`](./requirements.txt) file or use the Workbench UI.